rmkit-dev/rmkit/docs/BUILDING.md

 * install okp: `sudo pip install okp`

-with framebuffer:

-* compile with real framebuffer: `ARCH=x86 make harmony`
-* switch to virtual terminal and run `sudo ./src/build/harmony.exe`

 with image framebuffer:

 * compile with fake framebuffer: `ARCH=dev make harmony`
-* run harmony with `sudo ./src/build/harmony.exe`
+* run harmony with `sudo ./src/build/harmony`
 * run local viewer: `make view`

+with real framebuffer:

+* compile with real framebuffer: `ARCH=x86 make harmony`
+* switch to virtual terminal and run `sudo ./src/build/harmony`

-NOTE: sudo is necessary because the framebuffer capabilities are queried via ioctl to figure out the proper width and height to use, among other things
+NOTE: sudo is necessary because 1) the framebuffer capabilities are queried via ioctl to figure out the proper width and height to use and 2) the keyboard / mouse are opened for reading

 ### Remarkable

 * install okp: `sudo pip install okp`
 * install arm toolchain
   * on ubuntu: `sudo apt install g++-arm-linux-gnueabihf`
+  * on archlinux: install `arm-linux-gnueabihf-gcc` from AUR
-* compile harmony for remarkable: `make harmony_arm`
+* compile harmony for remarkable: `make harmony`
-* test on remarkable: `make test_arm` - assumes that the remarkable is plugged in on USB
+* test on remarkable: `make run_harmony` - assumes that the remarkable is plugged in on USB
-* test on remarkable over wifi: `HOST=192.168.1.10 make test_arm`
+* test on remarkable over wifi: `HOST=192.168.1.10 make run_harmony`